Estimating the Local Learning Coefficient

 3.1 Preconditioned SGLD

-One limitation is that standard SGLD makes isotropic moves: the Gaussian noise is spherical, and the gradient step doesn’t account for wildly different curvature across directions.
-In singular models, this means tiny steps in stiff directions and slow exploration in flat ones.
+One limitation is that standard SGLD makes isotropic moves: the Gaussian noise is spherical, and the gradient step doesn’t account for very different curvature across directions.
+In singular models, this means we take tiny steps in stiff directions and explore slowly in flat ones.

-An affordable fix is preconditioning.
-Introduce a positive-definite matrix \(A\) (Think of the Adam quasi-curfvature estimates which gives us a diagonal approximate $A)) The update becomes:
+A simple, affordable fix is preconditioning.
+Introduce a positive-definite matrix \(A\) — think of the Adam quasi-curvature estimates, which provide a diagonal approximation to \(A\).
+The update becomes:

 \[ w_{t+1} = w_t - \tfrac{\epsilon}{2}\,A\big(\beta^*\,\widehat{\nabla} L_n(w_t) + \gamma(w_t-w^*)\big)\;+\;\xi_t,\quad \xi_t \sim \mathcal N(0,\,\epsilon A). \]

 Now both the drift and the noise are scaled by \(A\).
-Intuitively: steps are larger in flat directions, smaller in sharp ones, and the noise is stretched accordingly.
-This respects the desired invariant distribution (for constant \(A\)), while making exploration more efficient and respecting invariances like weight rescaling in ReLU nets.
+Intuitively, steps are larger in flat directions, smaller in sharp ones, and the noise is stretched accordingly.
+This respects the desired invariant distribution (for constant \(A\)), makes exploration more efficient, and preserves invariances like weight rescaling in ReLU nets.

 On paper, unadjusted Langevin with minibatches should make us nervous.
 In practice, SGLD tends to work because the LLC setup stacks the deck in our favour: